royjosephargumido/SARIBO/README.md

 SARIBO contains two modules:

-1. SARIBO Leaf Module (SARIBO Leaf).
-The SARIBO Leaf Module which controls the connected sensors and is placed on the field.
+1. **SARIBO Leaf Module (SARIBO Leaf).** The SARIBO Leaf Module which controls the connected sensors and is placed on the field.
-2. SARIBO Root Module (SARIBO Root).
-The SARIBO Root Module is the main controller module which controls the watering process, activation of relays for the pump and valves, water level among others.
+2. **SARIBO Root Module (SARIBO Root).** The SARIBO Root Module is the main controller module which controls the watering process, activation of relays for the pump and valves, water level among others.

-The following are the hardware requirements for SARIBO:
+The following are the **hardware requirements for SARIBO**:

 | Hardware  | Description |
 | ------------- | ------------- |